1922 Seanad

 The 1922 Seanad was the part of the Seanad of the Irish Free State (1922–1936) in office from the establishment of the Seanad in 1922 to the 1925 Seanad election.
 Elections to the Seanad, the Senate of the Oireachtas (parliament of the Irish Free State), took place on a triennial basis, with senators elected in stages.
-The 1922 Seanad included 30 members nominated by the President of the Executive Council and the 30 members elected by the Dáil.
+The 1922 Seanad included 30 members nominated by the President of the Executive Council and the 30 members elected by the Dáil in the 1922 Seanad election.
 It was first constituted on 8 December 1922.

 It sat as a second chamber to 3rd Dáil elected at the 1922 general election and the 4th Dáil elected at the 1923 general election.
 The Seanad of the Irish Free State was not numbered after each election, with the whole period later considered the First Seanad.